Information for Admitted Students

 - Browse our faculty webpages for contact information for Counseling program faculty.

-- Members of our student group, School Counselors at Fordham (SCAF), are happy to talk with you about the program.
-They can be reached at firstname.lastname@example.org.
+- Members of our student group, Student Association for Mental Health Counseling (SAM), are happy to talk with you about the program.
+They can be reached at firstname.lastname@example.org .

 What If I Have Additional Questions?

 Schedule a meeting with Linda Horisk, Assistant Dean of Admissions, at 212-636-6401.
-You can talk through your questions with Linda, who will answer your questions and/or put you in contact with School Counseling faculty.
+You can talk through your questions with Linda, who will answer your questions and/or put you in contact with Mental Health Counseling faculty.